miso-lims/miso-lims/docs/user_manual/transfers.md

 * On the Transfers list page, click the "Add" button in the toolbar
 * On the Samples, Libraries, Library Aliquots, or Pool list page, select the items to transfer and click the "Transfer" button in the toolbar
+* On the Boxes list page, select the boxes to transfer and click the "Transfer" button in the toolbar.
+This will create a transfer containing all items from the selected boxes
 * On the Edit Sample, Edit Library, Edit Library Aliquot, or Edit Pool page, in the Transfers list, click the "Add" button in the toolbar